 As a result of God's Word going forth in the jail, the community of Savannah is blessed by the transformation of each detainee who turns to Christ.
 Our ministry saves local tax payers an estimated $5,000,000 annually through recidivism reduction costs.
 Money spent for police officers, detectives, equipment, jail facilities, inmate room and board, sheriff officers and administrative staff, judges, criminal prosecution and indigent defense lawyers.
 These numbers in no way can account for the reduction of pain, suffering, broken families and property losses within our community due to a reduction of crime.

-- Number of inmates jail wide participating in a Bible study weekly.
-Est. 305
+- An estimated 300 inmates jail wide participating in a Bible study weekly, and they complete nearly 12,500 Bible study lessons annually.

-- Amount of taxpayer funds received by our ministry annually.
-Zero!
-We accept no taxpayer funding.
+- Taxpayer dollars used: Zero!
 Our principle source of funds are donations from Christian churches, local citizens and businesses in the surrounding area served by the Detention Center.